You are unique. Why shouldn’t your wedding be?

 Classic unity sand sets typically include the traditional cylindrical pouring tubes and a larger central vase.
 Example Set: Brush of Love Sand Ceremony Set.

-A less cylindrical option would be the teardrop vase set similar to the below design: Example: 4-pc Two Shall Become One Unity Sand Set.
+A less cylindrical option would be the teardrop vase set similar to the below design: Example: Together Forever Unity Sand Set.

 Heart-shaped unity sand vases make for a gorgeous keepsake and have taken the stage as one of the most popular options chosen by brides today.
 A typical set usually includes one heart-shaped central vase, pouring tubes with heart-shaped openings, and a glass stopper to protect the sand after it’s been poured.
 You can find out next example of popular sand sets here: heart-shaped ceremony vase set.